Frequently asked questions

 More about perks of mypy-style static typing.

-5. During working in PyCharm, interpreter cannot be found
+5. During working in Visual Studio Code, interpreter cannot be found

-In many cases the issue turns out to be wrong opening of the PyCharm.
+In many cases the issue turns out to be wrong opening of the Visual Studio Code.

 not just the folder with a particular lab.

-More details on correct PyCharm opening can be found Подготовка к прохождению курса.
+More details on correct Visual Studio Code opening can be found in Подготовка к прохождению курса.

 Running tests